EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 Important things to note here are the `appsettings.json` and `appsettings.Development.json` files which contain environment specific configuration values; the `Controllers` directory where we define our application controllers and action methods (i.e. our REST API endpoints); the `Program.cs` and `Startup.cs` files that contain our application's entry point and bootstrapping logic; and finally `VehicleQuotes.csproj` which is the file that contains project wide configuration that the framework cares about like references, compilatin targets, and other options.
 Feel free to explore.

 The `dotnet new` command has given us quite a bit.
 These files make up a fully working application that we can run and play around with.
-It even has a Swagger UI, as I'll demonstrate shortly.
-A great place to get started from.
+It even has a [Swagger UI](https://swagger.io/tools/swagger-ui/), as I'll demonstrate shortly.
+It's a great place to get started from.

 > You can also get a pretty comprehensive `.gitignore` file by running the `dotnet new gitignore` command.